|Price||$49 - $199 per month|

-- Inline Timer — Embed via HTML anywhere on a page.
+- Inline Timer — Embed a timer anywhere on a page via HTML.

-- Email Timer — Shown graphically inside of your emails.
+- Email Timer — Display a timer inside your emails.

-It should be noted unlike many other countdown timers, Deadline Funnel uses multiple methods to prevent a visitor from thwarting your limited time offer.
-All too often I’ve seen countdown timers that reset after you clear your browser’s cookies, or visit from another device.
+It should be noted that, unlike many other countdown timers, Deadline Funnel uses multiple methods to prevent a visitor from thwarting your limited-time offer.
+All too often I’ve seen countdown timers that reset after a user clears their browser’s cookies or makes a visit from another device.

 If your timer can be reset, this completely ruins your credibility with your audience.

 Not with Deadline Funnel.

-Deadline Funnel uses the browser cookie as the primary but also uses their email address and IP address to uniquely identify the visitor.
-This is why Deadline Funnel an integral part of their service is using an email sequence.
+Deadline Funnel uses not only browser cookies but also each visitor’s email address and IP address to uniquely identify them.
+This is why Deadline Funnel should be an integral part of any limited-offer email sequence.

 Deadline Funnel Pricing

-Deadline Funnel pricing is pretty straightforward.
-They have three different product tiers:
+Deadline Funnel’s pricing is pretty straightforward.
+There are three different product tiers: